promi4s/ocelescope/docs/evaluation/plugin.md

 Let's start by setting up the minimal Ocelescope plugin template.
 You can choose one of the following two methods to prepare your project.

-### Option A — Clone the Template from GitHub
+### Option A - Clone the Template from GitHub

-Clone the minimal plugin template directly from [:simple-github: Github (Link to the Repository)](https://github.com/Grkmr/Minimal-Ocelescope-Plugin-Template){target="_blank"}:
+Clone the minimal plugin template directly from [:simple-github: Github (link to the repository)](https://github.com/Grkmr/Minimal-Ocelescope-Plugin-Template){target="_blank"}:

 ```bash
 git clone https://github.com/Grkmr/Minimal-Ocelescope-Plugin-Template.git
 cd Minimal-Ocelescope-Plugin-Template
 ```

-### Option B — Generate a New Project with Cookiecutter
+### Option B - Generate a New Project with Cookiecutter

 Alternatively, you can generate a new plugin project using Cookiecutter through uv: